MoosMas/MoosMas/README.md

 # Tech enthousiast, software development student @ Curio, NL 👨‍🎓

 - 👨‍🎓 Studying software development @ Curio in the Netherlands
-- 🤓 Currently doing an internship at a local company
+- 🤓 Currently looking for an internship
 - 💻 Can horizontally and vertically center a div (50% of the time)
 - 👨‍🚀 Space geek
 - 🥁 Plays the drums